newtheatre/website/_content/get-involved.md

 # Acting

-At the New Theatre, we welcome all actors to be in at least one play per semester and want to give as many opportunities to tread our boards.
+At the New Theatre, we welcome all actors to be in up to two plays per semester and want to give as many opportunities to tread our boards.
 Whether you've never acted before, were the sheep in your Nativity, have done some school acting, are a seasoned pro at the RSC &mdash; or simply just dabble &mdash; please come along an audition.

 <div class="row">
   <div class="col-sm" markdown="1">

 ## Auditions

-Each season's plays hold open auditions over 2 days, and anyone can audition for free.
+Each season holds open auditions over 2 days, and anyone can audition for free.
 Head to the audition room (or the theatre foyer if you're not sure) and give it a go.

 1. When you arrive, you'll be given a piece.
 Take this away and become familiar with it (most people take around 10-15 minutes).
-2. Come back and perform it for the director (and usually producer).
+2. Come back and perform it for the team.
 You don't need to learn it, just give it your best shot.
 3. That's it!
 Take a rest before heading to your next audition.

 It is a good idea to sign-up and audition for everything &mdash; provided you can do the show dates, of course!
 This means you will get more experience of auditions and stand a greater chance of being cast in a play.